KevinAndrewHudnall/the-living-tree-of-life/README.md

 # Usage

 * The script "Main_Script.m" builds a multifractal tree.
-The script calls functions "BuildMultifractalTreeFn", "MakeRandomTree.m", and "CalculateFractalDims.m"
+The script calls functions "BuildMultifractalTreeFn", "MakeRandomTree", and "CalculateFractalDims"

 * The function "BuildMultifractalTreeFn" generates a multifractal tree, where the inputs are the maximum number of offspring and the maximum number of generations possible for every iteration of the Galton-Watson process, as well as the total number of system iterations.
 The main data structures returned are a scale matrix S, a progeny matrix P, an entropy matrix H, and a fractal dimensions matrix D_F